 Participants explore a variety of body movements along with balance and stretching exercises during the movement portion of classes.
 They also learn dance composition skills to create simple “movement phrases” and explore movement improvisation within a provided structure.
 The class culminates with participants experimenting with ways they can move in relation to each other in the museum’s Art of the North gallery.
 These group compositions will be videoed so that each participant can keep a record of their work.

 The next Vital & Creative series runs Wednesdays from 10:30 a.m. to noon, Jan.
-8 through Feb 26, 2020.
+8 through Feb 26, 2020 and is already full.
 Participants will engage in reflective writing and explore book making with Anchorage artist Susan Joy Share.
-Older adults interested in participating may email email@example.com to be added to the email list and receive notification when registration for this workshop series opens.
+Older adults interested in participating may email email@example.com to be added to the email list and receive notification when registration for future workshops open.

 We are able to deliver these Vital & Creative series with generous support from a $25,000 Seeding Vitality Arts in Museums grant from Aroha Philanthropies.
 Aroha Philanthropies Seeding Vitality Arts in Museums initiative addresses the urgent need to change the narrative about what it means to grow old in America, combat ageism and promote a healthy change in attitudes toward aging as senior populations grow.
 The Anchorage Museum was one of 20 museums across the country to receive the grant.